Healthy Energy Bites from Granola & Dates (No-Bake)

 - Oatmeal bites – add an additional cup of toasted rolled oats to the mixture.

-- Almond, cashew bites - add ½ cup almond butter or cashew butter to the mixture and combine well before you shape into balls.
+- Almond or cashew bites – Add 1/2 cup almond butter or cashew butter to the mixture and combine well before you shape into balls.

-- Granola seed balls - use granola that conatins sunflower seeds, pumpkin seeds, or even sunflower seed butter to the mixture.
+- Granola seed balls – Use granola that contains sunflower seeds, pumpkin seeds, or even sunflower seed butter in the mixture.

-- Flax bites - some granola contain whole or ground flaxseeds but you can also add ground flax seeds to the mixture before shaping into a ball.
+- Flax bites – Some granolas contain whole or ground flaxseeds, but you can also add ground flaxseeds to the mixture before shaping it into a ball.

 More snacks